andrewpmilne/project-five-golf-data-analytics/README.md

 **Does the data suggest a particular model?**
 Yes.
 The data supports:
-- A **binary classifier** for predicting top-ten finishes.
+- A **regression classifier** for predicting tournament finishes.
 - **Unsupervised clustering** to group players by performance profiles.

 **What are the model's inputs and intended outputs?**
 - **Inputs:** Strokes gained metrics (Driving, Approach Play, Around the Green, Putting) and tournament finishing positions.
 - **Outputs:**
-  - Binary flag for top-ten likelihood with associated probability.
+  - Regression model to predict finishing position.
   - Cluster assignment indicating the player’s performance group.

 **What are the criteria for the performance goal of the predictions?**
-- At least **80% recall** for top-ten players.
-- At least **80% precision** for non-top-ten predictions.
+- The model’s performance goal is an MAE of less than 5 finishing positions, meaning predictions are on average within five spots of the true result.
-- Clusters must show **clear separation** and meaningful differences in average strokes gained metrics.
+- Clusters must show clear separation and meaningful differences in average strokes gained metrics.

 **How will the client benefit?**
 - Coaches can focus training on the skill areas most predictive of top-ten performance.